 This step stool is a very practical, multi-purpose unit which would find a place in just about any house.
-It serves as a How much the teeth are angled out on a circular saw blade. of steps, a seat and a stand, all in one.
+It serves as a set of steps, a seat and a stand, all in one.

 The step stool stands 400mm (16″) high, 400mm (16″) wide and 235mm (9 1/4″) deep when the step is turned in.
 It is constructed out of 250mm x 25mm (1″ x 10″) and 100mm x 25mm (1″ x 4″) boards.

-About the Timber, lumber.
-The hard fibrous lignified substance under the bark of trees Any of the three linear measurements, length, breadth and depth..
-All dimensions are given in both Millimeter measurements.
-(Abbreviation for millimeter which is a metric unit of length equal to one thousandth of a meter.
-25.4 mm equals one inch.) and Standard.
-Feet and inch measurements. (inches).
-The size (width and thickness) of the wood referred to throughout this project is the ‘actual size’ or ‘true size’, that is, the size of the Any of the framing wood. when it has been finished/planed.
+About the wood dimensions.
+All dimensions are given in both Metric (mm) and Imperial (inches).
+The size (width and thickness) of the wood referred to throughout this project is the ‘actual size’ or ‘true size’, that is, the size of the lumber when it has been finished/planed.
 Before the lumber has been finished/planed it is called the ‘nominal size’.
-For example: 250mm x 25mm (1″ x 10″) when planed may become 235mm x 19mm (3/4″x 9 1/4″) The finished (dressed) size as opposed to the nominal size of a piece of wood..
+For example: 250mm x 25mm (1″ x 10″) when planed may become 235mm x 19mm (3/4″x 9 1/4″) actual size.

 Below are the plan drawings.